Government supports – Disability Employment Services

 To find out if your family member can receive support through a Disability Employment Service, or other Commonwealth employment programs, it is suggested to either contact an Employment Service Provider directly or contact Centrelink on 13 28 50 as they can also refer you to a provider.
 Some providers may request you get a referral from Centrelink and others may register you on the spot.
 To find out where an Employment Service Provider is near you contact Job Access on 1800 464 800.

-Some Disability Employment Services may request some form of proof that your family member has a disability.
+Some Disability Employment Services (DES) may request some form of proof that your family member has a disability.
 If your family member is not on a Disability Support Pension or does not have a labelled diagnosis, it may be sufficient enough to request a letter from their local General Practitioner.
 You can also speak to Family Advocacy about how you might approach this issue.

 Ongoing support in a job